Last updated 14 September 2022

 Talk to a friend, neighbour, family or whānau and ask to use their phone, or ask them to call for you.

-Some services can answer questions through Facebook messenger, see the list above.
+Some services can answer questions through Facebook messenger or offer online chat, see the list above.

 Look for this icon at the bottom of websites.
 The icon opens shielded.co.nz from Women's Refuge.
 The website has information on getting help.
 If you open the website by clicking on the icon, it won't appear in the internet browser history.
 Look for the icon on the bottom of Warehouse, Bunnings, Countdown, ASB, BNZ, TradeMe, MSD and many other websites.